 provide any information and assistance reasonably required by the University of Melbourne in relation to the NeCTAR Sub-Project for the preparation of documentation required by the Commonwealth.

-If the Funding Agreement expires or terminates or the funding is redirected or reallocated for any reason, the Parties shall, without limiting the University of Melbourne’s rights under clause 17.1 negotiate in good faith to amend, replace or terminate this Agreement.
+If the Funding Agreement expires or terminates before the Funding Agreement Completion Date or the funding is redirected or reallocated for any reason, the Parties shall, without limiting the University of Melbourne’s rights under clause 17.3 negotiate in good faith to amend, replace or terminate this Agreement.
 The Sub-contractor shall have no rights or remedies against the University of Melbourne by reason of this decision.
+The University of Melbourne shall promptly notify the Sub-Contractor when it is formally advised by the Commonwealth to terminate the Funding Agreement or to redirect or reallocate the funding.

 TERM